 For people unfamiliar with the Interrail Global Train Pass, let me briefly capture the main benefits of this pass.
 The Interrail Global Pass offers you free train travel in all countries of Europe.
 You can choose different passes but Interrail sponsored us with 2 Global Passes.

 On a few of our travels, we could just hop on a train and not pay anything extra.
 But certain train journeys in Switzerland have a mandatory reservation fee.
-For more information on Interrail or Eurail (for non-EU residents) check the Interrail website or Eurail website for non-EU

 2 weeks in Switzerland Itinerary

-Switzerland is not a big country and the public transport system works fast, efficient and is very reliable.
+Switzerland is not a big country and the public transport system works fast, efficiently and is very reliable.
 Yet, 2 weeks was not enough to explore the whole of Switzerland.
 We didn’t visit the capital Bern, nor did we explore Zürich or Geneva.
 So what did we do?
 We took Switzerland’s most scenic train journeys!
 In general, we took a scenic train ride every other day and used the day in between to explore the surrounding area.

 Did we see the whole of the county?
 Yes and no. It was a whirlwind Switzerland train tour.
 Mainly focusing on railway journeys.
 But, you can still use my guide, scrap out anything you don’t like and add extra days in between.
 This post is to show you that you CAN do the most scenic train journeys of Switzerland, all in only 2 weeks.